 Think about the kind of work that your employees conduct.
 Analyze their work and think about the hazards they may encounter.
 What training can you provide each employee to help them work safer?
 Make sure that you let your supervisor aware of any unsafe conditions so that they can be avoided.

 How can you control each hazard?

 It is recommended that you follow the hierarchy of control when controlling a hazard.
-The best form of controlling a hazard is eliminating the hazard completely.
+The best form of controlling a hazard is eliminating the hazard.

-If you feel that the hazard can’t be completely removed, try and find a way to substitute the process with something less dangerous.
-Why not introduce machinery or engineering controls to help remove the person from the hazard.
+Can the hazard can’t be completely removed?
+If not try and find a way to substitute the process.
+Why not introduce machinery to help remove the person from the hazard?

 Once you have collected enough information on the hazards that apply to your company, you can then train your employees on how to prevent them.

 Every employee should attend some form of basic induction training.
 It should go over the specific hazards to the workplace.
 The training should include:

 You will also need to appoint specific first aiders and fire personnel.

 Each individual then needs training for their specific role.
 Do they need training on Manual Handling if they regularly move loads?
 Do they also need Sharps, COSHH or Spill Response training when handling hazardous substances?

 Regular training is important